step-security-bot/otp/erts/doc/references/erl_cmd.md

 - **`-noinput`{: #noinput }** - Ensures that the Erlang runtime system never tries to read any input.
 Implies `-noshell`.

-- **`-noshell`{: #noshell }** - Starts an Erlang runtime system with no shell.
+- **`-noshell | -noshell-cooked | -noshell-raw`{: #noshell }** - Starts an Erlang
-  This flag makes it possible to have the Erlang runtime system as a component in a series of Unix pipes.
+  runtime system with no shell.
+This flag makes it possible to have the Erlang runtime system as a component in a series of Unix pipes or create your own interactive shell program.

+  When set as `-noshell-raw` and `t:io:user/0` is a tty, reading from `t:io:user/0` is done `raw`, meaning that the key-presses are passed to the program as typed when typed and are not echoed to the screen.

+  When set as `-noshell-cooked` and `t:io:user/0` is a tty, the OS will handle the line editing and all data is passed to the program when a newline is entered.
+  `-noshell` is equivalent to `-noshell-cooked`.

+  If `t:io:user/0` is a **not** a tty, then `raw` and `cooked` behave the same way.

 - **`-nostick`** - Disables the sticky directory facility of the Erlang code server; see `m:code`.